How Does Your Tongue Work?

 Some signs and symptoms of childhood apraxia of speech include delayed onset of first words, only being able to make a limited amount of sounds, and mixing up sounds.

-Speech therapy treatments for apraxia of speech tend to have good results if started early.
+Speech therapy for childhood apraxia of speech tends to have positive results, if treated early.

 4. Lisp